storj/docs/src/pages/dcs/how-tos/mongodb-ops-manager-backup/index.md

 Your first step is to procure a Kubernetes cluster.
 This full example will require 5 to 7 worker nodes with 2 nodes having at least 8 gb of ram.&#x20;

-Next, set up your S3-compatible Gateway (formerly known as Tardigrade gateway) for total-cluster or you can use an our [](docId\:yYCzPT8HHcbEZZMvfoCFa).
+Next, set up your S3-compatible Gateway (formerly known as Tardigrade gateway) for total-cluster, or you can use our [](docId\:yYCzPT8HHcbEZZMvfoCFa).
 Check out the details for that over in the [gateway chart](https://github.com/jasonmimick/total-cluster/tree/master/addons/tardigade-gateway) in total-cluster.

 Installing the chart (Note: requires Helm V3),